hyperhq/hykins/README.md

 Hykins User Guide
 =======================================================

 Hykins is a ***serverless*** Jenkins distro optimized for containers.
-Currently, Hykins supports [hyper.sh](hyper.sh) as infrastructure provider, with more to be added easily.
+Currently, Hykins supports [Hyper.sh](hyper.sh) as infrastructure provider, with more to be added easily.

 <!-- TOC depthFrom:1 depthTo:6 withLinks:1 updateOnSave:1 orderedList:0 -->